ritabandutta13/soccer-data/README.md

 # soccer-data

-The repository consists of a .py file containing the code for Player Rating Prediction
+The repository consists of a .ipynb file containing the code for Player Rating Prediction